INTRODUCTION

 Sin is doing something that is not allowed.

-- If the law allows something, then it is allowed.
+- If the constituent power allows something, then it is allowed.

-- If the law forbids something, then it is not allowed.
+- If the constituent forbids something, then it is not allowed.

 The Pope in Rome is not the supreme possessor of the constituent power.